 Starbuck’s is another leading example of successful omni-channel marketing.
 From the storefront to the website, to the mobile app, the brand’s look and feel are on point.
 They make sure that the “voice” is consistent across all platforms, including the way they market products.

 Determine the Right Channels for the Right Messaging

-Your marketing strategy is dependent on your brand or business’ unique selling proposition and playing with that USP in your messaging is the crux of your marketing strategy.
-Ensuring that this message is same everywhere in your various marketing platforms will get you better results.
+Your marketing strategy is dependent on your brand or business’ unique selling proposition (USP) and playing with that USP in your messaging is the crux of your marketing strategy.
+Ensuring that this message is same everywhere in your various marketing platforms will produce better results.

 Not every channel can advance your message to your audience in the right manner.
 You need to maintain the consistency across all channels and do that, you might have to forego channels that don’t suit your needs.